H-Division-2021-2022-Even/Repo-16/readme.md

  	<li>Critical Thinking</li>
  	<li>Mental Ability Skill (Aptitude &amp; reasoning)</li>
 </ul>
-India is in need to <strong>Re-establish the education system</strong> and we indeed are to <strong>Modernize the traditional education system.</strong>
+India needs to <strong>Re-establish the education system</strong> and we indeed are to <strong>Modernize the traditional education edifice.</strong>